-05 Feb How To find The Best Melbourne Psychologist For Me?
+05 Feb How to find the Best Melbourne Psychologist suited for you?

 Research has found that finding the best Melbourne psychologist or best online psychologist largely comes down to the therapeutic relationship.
 This refers to the therapeutic alliance – the relationship between the therapist and the client.
 Yes, this means that research has found that selecting a prospective psychologist often comes down to your emotional impression more so than their practised therapeutic treatment approach.

 A good place to start is to read the bio of the psychologist before your initial consultation (click here to meet our team).
 In your initial consultation you may also found it useful to consider the following:

 - Does your psychologist provide a safe and non-judgemental environment that encourages forthright communication and trust?

 - Do you feel comfort and trust when with your psychologist?

 - Do you find your psychologist encompasses warmth and compassion yet has established strong rapport to challenge you when necessary?

 A strong psychotherapeutic relationship is consistently shown within research to substantially contribute to positive therapeutic outcomes, irrespective of the treatment type used.
 Research also indicates that the strength of the working alliance formed between a client and their therapist is a stronger predictor of treatment outcomes than actual treatment type.
 These findings suggest that the interpersonal relationships formed during therapy are often more potent than the actual psychotherapeutic treatment.

 We share research findings to support you in finding the best Melbourne psychologist for you needs.
 Research suggests four common factors to bring about change in therapy:

 - First, each client brings their own unique theory of change to therapy, so much so that roughly 40% of the therapeutic benefit is attributed to unique client factors.
 These factors may encompass qualities such as the client’s willingness to change, the client’s theory of change given the context of their challenges, the client’s belief that change can occur and that the chosen therapy can affect this change.